gtang22/AWS_Notes/Notes01.md

 details and they send it out.

 Cloud services can provide many different services, like creating databases, building networks, etc...
 They replaced a lot of hardware with software (it's been virtualized).
 Cloud services are built upon cloud services (Lumber vs. construction company).

+Another common service is cloud storage.
+The monthly payment is to get more storage.